Frasier Crane: Final years: 2003–04

 In "Caught in the Act" (2004), Frasier's ex-wife Nanette Guzman (Laurie Metcalf), tries to rekindle their relationship, but Frasier refuses.
 (The character was previously portrayed by Emma Thompson in Cheers episode "One Hugs, the Other Doesn't" (1992) and by Dina Spybey in "Don Juan in Hell, Part 2" (2001) as part of Frasier's imaginary dream.)
 Later, he falls in love with Charlotte Connor (Laura Linney), but the romance turns out to be short-lived when she moves to Chicago.
-In the 2004 two-part series finale, "Goodnight, Seattle", Frasier is offered a job as the host of his own television talk show, located in San Francisco and has decided to accept the job.
+In the 2004 two-part series finale, "Goodnight, Seattle", Frasier is offered a job as the host of his television talk show, located in San Francisco, and has decided to accept the job.
 However, in the final scene of the show, it is revealed that Frasier has boarded a plane to Chicago, implying he will be with Charlotte.

+The revival: 2023–2024

+In the revival series, Frasier again returns to Boston, coming from Martin's funeral.
+Off-screen, Frasier has since been disillusioned with and then quit his eponymous television talk show in Chicago, and his relationship with Charlotte has ended as well.
+He tries to reconnect with his son Frederick (now Jack Cutmore-Scott), nicknamed Freddy, who has dropped out of Harvard and then become a firefighter.
+Frasier becomes recruited by Harvard's psychology department as a psychology professor, especially to prove himself as a serious psychiatrist rather than a mere showman.
+He also buys Freddy's apartment building, and has Freddy move in with him in his new apartment across the hall from Freddy's old apartment.

+Frasier and Freddy visit Seattle in the revival's second season, where Frasier reunites with his old KACL coworkers.

 Other appearances

 Kelsey Grammer has made several appearances as Dr. Frasier Crane outside of Cheers and Frasier.